jukesliu/automated-glacier-terminus/README.md

 | magnitude_velocity.tif | Glacier ice flow magnitude (ESA Cryoportal) - too large to upload|

 ## File organization
 The workflow follows a certain file structure for storing the input and output data for each glacier.
-The general structure is:
+The general structure is...
+Work in progress.

+## To-Do:
+-separate out individual box shapefiles for every glacier -determine LS path and row information for every glacier box